jjhoncv/ajk-ui-components/packages/card/README.md

 # @ajk-ui/card

-Card component for ajk-ui components library.
+A versatile card component for React applications with multiple variants and layouts.

 ## Installation